S-mishina/hcl_processor/README.md

 > [!warning]
 > Currently the model is only enabled for anthropic.claude-3-5-sonnet-20240620-v1:0.
 The default region is us-east-1.
-If you want to change it, please specify `bedrock.region` in confg.yaml.
+If you want to change it, please specify `bedrock.aws_region` in confg.yaml.

 - ✅ Validate YAML configuration files with JSON Schema
 - ✅ Reading and parsing HCL files and module files